 You can customize your new theme using the Theme Customizer.

-The Theme Customizer is the first thing you need to familiarize yourself with when you are wondering how to design a WordPress website.
+The Theme Customizer is the first thing you need when you are wondering how to design a WordPress template yourself.

 You will be redirected to the following screen:

 When you create a WordPress website, the Customizer is a go-to tool as it allows adjusting the settings of the design and layout side by side, displaying the front-end of your website.
-This means that you get to see how every change done in the Customizer looks like without having to switch between the admin and the front-end as we have been doing until this point.
+This means that you get to see how every change looks without having to switch between the admin and the front end.

-The only downside of the Customizer is that it rarely includes all the options we need to fully customize the website.
-Upon click, the buttons of the Customizer slide into sub-screens with their corresponding settings.
+The only downside of the Theme Customizer is that it rarely includes all the options needed to fully customize the website.

-As an example of how the Customizer works, update the description of the site:
+As an example of how the Customizer works, we will update the description on your site:

 2. Change the content of the Tagline field to anything you like.

-3. Once you are done editing the field, take note of how the website’s description, in the left hand part of the screen, changed.
+3. Once you are done editing the field, take note of how your website description changes in the left-hand part of the screen.

-5. Click on the X button, located at the top left corner of the Customizer column, to return to the WordPress admin.
+You can also click the X button at the top left corner of the Customizer column to return to the WordPress admin.

-Website security is certainly way beyond the scope of this beginner tutorial.
-The most important thing you need to know as a WordPress website owner, is that every time you plug in a theme or a plugin to your website, a new piece of code becomes present and hackers love to exploit code for their own malicious purposes.
+The most important thing you need to know as a WordPress website owner is that every time you add a theme or a plugin to your website – a new piece of code is applied and hackers love to exploit code for their own malicious purposes.

 Working With WordPress Plugins

-Imagine you’ve written a piece of code on your site, that turns the background color to black every time there is a Black Friday.
-Now you want to make it available to everyone running a site on WordPress.
-You also want to make sure that they can install it on their website whether they are developers or not.
+Imagine you’ve written a piece of code for your site that turns the background color to black every time there is a Black Friday.
+Now, you want to make it available to everyone running a WordPress project.

-It’s worth mentioning that whichever online retailer or service (ex: Shopify, Google Analytics, Mailchimp) decides to release an official plugin offering integration between your site and theirs, goes first for WordPress.
+It’s worth mentioning that when major online retailers decide to release an official plugin offering integration between your site and theirs – WordPress is often first on the list.

 Common Roles for WordPress Plugins

-To give you a general idea of what you can expect, we’ll mention some of the more common areas where plugins can be employed:
+To give you a general idea of what you can expect, we’ll mention some of the more common areas where plugins are often employed:

-– Give your content a captivating and interactive look with sliders, multi-column layouts and much, much more.
+– Give your content a captivating and interactive look with sliders, multi-column layouts, drag-and-drop functionalities, and much, much more.

-– Make your website faster, automatically creating backups on a schedule, protect your site from hacker attacks and spam.
+– Make your website faster, set up automatic backups, protect your site from hacker attacks and spam, etc.

-- Marketing Plugins– Collect email subscriptions, optimize for search engines (SEO), increase leads through your store and track activity of your visitors
+– Collect email subscriptions, optimize for search engines (SEO), increase leads through your store, and track visitor activity.

 Website Performance Considerations

-Many plugins are built on software frameworks.
-Roughly speaking, software frameworks are collections of tools and components that save a lot of time and errors when building software.
-They are usually contained in a single package that is required for the software to run.
+Many plugins are built using software frameworks.
+Roughly speaking, those are collections of tools and components that save a lot of time and hassle when building software.
+They are usually bundled in a single package that is required for the software to run.

 Just like themes, plugins have free, premium and freemium licensing.